ttytm/wthrr-the-weathercrab/README.md

 wthrr
 ```

-When you don't specify an address.
-Wthrr will use the address that you have configured as default.<br>
+When no address is specified wthrr will use the address that is configured as default.<br>
 If you don't have a configuration yet, wthrr can try to search for a weather station close to you and
-save the last searched location as your default.
+save the last searched location as default.

 **You can always specify any address with your call.** E.g.,